 - Scissors.
 If you're just starting out, there's no need to invest in fancy little embroidery scissors, just use whatever you have in the house!

 - Erasable pen.
 There are a few different methods for transferring your pattern onto fabric and it can depend on what fabric you are using, but a good starting point is an erasable pen.
 Frixion pens (the ink disappears with an iron or hair dryer) and vanishing markers (the ink disappears in water) are both easy to find and use.
+Please be aware that erasable ink can leave a ‘ghost’ line on fabric once erased, so double check your placement before tracing your design.
+I would advise only using erasable ink on areas that you will cover with embroidery.

 I have created a basic embroidery kit for beginners with all of the supplies above (excluding scissors as I think you probably have some at home!).
 Alternatively, the following websites offer many of the supplies mentioned above and are either favourites of mine or have been recommended by friends: